White House chief of staff Ron Klain expected to step down in the weeks after State of the Union - KTVZ

 White House chief of staff Ron Klain expected to step down in the weeks after State of the Union

-White House chief of staff Ron Klain, the powerful force at the center of Joe Biden‘s first two years in office, is expected to step down in the weeks after the president’s State of the Union address, according to multiple people familiar.
+White House chief of staff Ron Klain, the powerful force at the center of Joe Biden‘s first two years in office, is expected to step down in the weeks after the president’s State of the Union address, according to multiple people familiar with his plans.

 Klain’s exact timeline is still not set, the sources said, and he is expected to stay in the West Wing for a period of time to help with the transition period for his replacement, one of the people said.
 The State of the Union address is set for February 7.

+The New York Times was first to report on Klain’s expected departure.

+Klain has been mulling his exit since November’s midterm elections, according to a person familiar with the matter, who said people inside the White House have watched closely for clues as to his intentions.
+Klain is known to email staff at all hours and even check on gas prices in the middle of the night — a work pace that many of his colleagues viewed as unsustainable in the long run.

-Klain has long telegraphed his intent to leave at some point after the midterm elections, noting publicly — and in a more detailed manner privately — the grueling and exhausting nature of the position.
-But Klain’s deeply ingrained presence in nearly every aspect of the West Wing, along with his decadeslong relationship with Biden, had led some White House officials to urge him to stay in the role for an extended period of time.
+Klain himself has noted publicly — and in a more detailed manner privately — the grueling and exhausting nature of the position.
+But his deeply ingrained presence in nearly every aspect of the West Wing, along with his decadeslong relationship with Biden, had led some White House officials to urge him to stay in the role for an extended period of time.

 Still, officials have been quietly weighing his potential replacements, with names including Steve Ricchetti, the counselor to the president and one of Biden’s closest advisers for years; Agriculture Secretary Tom Vilsack; Labor Secretary Marty Walsh; Jeff Zients, the former Obama administration official who ran Biden’s Covid-19 response operation; and Anita Dunn, the senior adviser who runs the White House communications and messaging operation, among others.

-Note: CORRECTION: An earlier version of this story misstated the date Joe Biden announced that Ron Klain would serve as his chief of staff.
-It was November 11, 2020.